All Products

 /path/to/your/spark-job.jar

-In the code, <template_id> represents the template ID.
-You can obtain the template ID on the Task Templates page.
+You can find the template ID on the Task Templates page.

-When you create a Livy Gateway, you can set the Load from template parameter in the upper-right corner of the Create Livy Gateway page to use an existing configuration template.
-The system automatically loads the configuration parameters from the selected template.
-This simplifies the configuration process and ensures consistency.
+When creating a Livy Gateway, set Load from template in the upper-right corner of the Create Livy Gateway page to load an existing template's parameters.

-When you create a Kyuubi Gateway, you can set the Load from template parameter in the upper-right corner of the Create Kyuubi Gateway page to use an existing configuration template.
-The system automatically loads the configuration parameters from the selected template.
-This simplifies the configuration process and ensures consistency.
+When creating a Kyuubi Gateway, set Load from template in the upper-right corner of the Create Kyuubi Gateway page to load an existing template's parameters.

 1. On the Task Templates page, click Edit in the Actions column.